Concept-level sentiment analysis: The next level of understanding emotion in text feedback

 In voice of the employee (VoE) datasets, which usually consist of open-ended survey responses, we often observe that feedback is overwhelmingly positive and delivered in an upbeat way.
 It’s not that negative feedback isn’t also there … but it’s typically lost in a sea of positivity.

 Consider the following example response for an HR survey:

 The critical part of this response highlights a complaint around the bonuses.
-Traditional document-level sentiment analysis would miss arguably this most important part, which could turn into an actionable insight for the business analyst examining this dataset.
+Traditional document-level sentiment analysis would miss arguably this sentiment, arguably the most important part, which could turn into an actionable insight for the business analyst examining this dataset.

 Level up your sentiment knowledge.

 Ready to take your understanding of sentiment to the next level?
-Join us on May 13 as we take a deep dive into the science behind sentiment, and how concept-level sentiment analysis can give you a more nuanced understanding of the people you serve.
+Click here to watch a webinar as we take a deep dive into the science behind sentiment, and how concept-level sentiment analysis can give you a more nuanced understanding of the people you serve.